Comparison

 Agmatine is a biogenic amine derived from L-arginine through decarboxylation.
 It acts as a neuromodulator and nitric oxide modulator in the body.
 Research suggests neuroprotective properties, pain modulation via imidazoline receptors, and potential benefits for mood regulation and insulin secretion.

-Common Forms:
+Common forms

-• • Agmatine Sulfate (50% bioavailability)
+• Agmatine Sulfate · 50% bioavailability

-Products Containing Both Citrulline and Agmatine
+Products with both Citrulline and Agmatine

 We found 3 products that combine both supplements: